The Good, the Bad, and the Ugly in His Needs, Her Needs

 I’ve been concerned about this book for years, and spent some time in 2019 on social media going back and forth with Willard Harley’s fans.

-Harley defenders can rightly point out that he condemns affairs later in the book.
+Harley defenders can rightly point out that he condemns affairs near the end of the book.
 In chapter 13, he calls an affair “the most hurtful and selfish act that one spouse can inflict on the other” and “the ultimate betrayal,” and he says affair recovery begins when the unfaithful spouse “ceases all contact” with the lover and “never sees or talks to that person again” (pp. 189–190).
 That’s good and that matters.

 - In chapter 1, Harley writes that when a man agrees to sexual exclusivity, “he depends on her to meet his sexual need,” and if that need goes unmet, “his commitment to an exclusive sexual relationship with his wife has left him with the choice of sexual frustration or infidelity” (p.
 17).